Exact Sequence Interpolation with Transformers: Introduction

 Second, the theorem does not follow directly from the hardmax result by taking the ``zero-temperature limit'' of the softmax \cite{elfadelSoftmax1993}.
 Such an argument would only yield \emph{approximate} interpolation, with errors depending on~$\tau>0$.
 Our key contribution is to eliminate these errors exactly by exploiting the properties of ReLU feed-forward layers, at the cost of only $N-1$ additional blocks.

 Finally, the temperature can be normalized to $\tau^\star = 1$ by rescaling the self-attention parameter matrix in \eqref{eq:softmaxFormulation}.
 However, this rescaling comes at the expense of increasing the norm of the parameters in the self-attention layer.
-Bounding parameter norms is in fact substantially more delicate, and our results do not attempt to do so; in practice, such norms depend nontrivially on the dispersion of the data and the separation of the outputs.
+Bounding parameter norms is a substantially more delicate problem, which we do not attempt to solve.
+In practice, such norms depend nontrivially on the dispersion of the data and the separation of the outputs \cite{kim2023provable}.
+See \Cref{sss:paramNorms} for further discussion.

-\subsection{Related Work}
+\subsection{Related work}

 The interpolation capacity of transformers has been studied in previous works.
 In \cite{kim2023provable}, exact interpolation results were established for sequence-to-sequence maps with equal input and output lengths ($m = n$) and integer-valued outputs.
 The estimates in that work show that the required number of blocks grows as $\Tilde{\mathcal{O}}(n + \sqrt{Nn})$, where the $\Tilde{\mathcal{O}}$ notation hides logarithmic factors in $N$, $n$, and $d$.
 For real-valued outputs, however, the analysis yields only \emph{approximate} interpolation \cite[Remark~3.2]{kim2023provable}.
-In contrast, our results prove \emph{exact} interpolation for real-valued vector outputs.
+In \cite{kajitsuka2024are}, the analysis of \cite{kim2023provable} is extended to vector-valued discrete output sequences using one-layer self-attention with low-rank weight matrices.
+Regarding next-token prediction capacity of shallow decoder transformers, \cite{madden2025next} prove an exact interpolation result where outputs are sequences of probability vectors over a finite vocabulary (see \Cref{sss:extensionProbVectorOutputs} for further comments on this setting).
+The interpolation properties of transformers have also been analyzed from a controllability-based viewpoint in \cite{agrachev2025generic}, where it is proven that exact interpolation is possible using transformers with more general self-attention layers than those commonly used in practice.
+In contrast, we prove exact interpolation for real-valued vector outputs in sequence-to-sequence tasks using deep single-head transformers with the standard self-attention mechanism.
 This requires a number of blocks that grows linearly in both $N$ and $n$, but crucially remains independent of $d$.

 A different line of work is pursued in \cite{mahdavi2024memorization}, which studies interpolation in transformers with a single multi-head attention layer.
 There, the number of heads plays a role analogous to the width of feed-forward layers, and the authors show that $N$ sequences of length $n$ can be memorized with at least $\mathcal{O}(N/n)$ heads.
 Our analysis focuses instead on single-head deep transformers, a structurally different architecture that leads to complementary results (see \Cref{sss:multihead} for further discussion on the multi-head case).